Make these simple tweaks to your life to boost your health in a heartbeat

 7. Hit up a comedy club

-It turns out laughter really is the best medicine, helping to expand blood vessels8 that boost blood to flow to the heart.
-The effects are so significant9, that laughter can produce the same expansion you would see from exercise.
+It turns out laughter really is the best medicine, helping to expand blood vessels that boost blood to flow to the heart.
+The effects are so significant, that laughter can produce the same expansion you would see from exercise.

 But we’re not suggesting you should ditch your weekly workouts as they bring many other benefits to the table – try 30 minutes’ exercise three times a week, and 15 minutes’ laughter each day to keep your vascular system in tip-top condition.